AI for the Life Sciences

 OpenAI Color Health cancer-screening copilot (OpenAI, June 2024); Moderna ChatGPT Enterprise deployment (OpenAI, April 2024); o1 model GPQA Diamond performance (OpenAI, September 2024) Verified partnerships and benchmark results; no peer-reviewed biology paper

-Meta FAIR / EvolutionaryScale ESM-2 protein language model (Lin et al., 2023); ESM-3 multimodal (Hayes et al., 2024, preprint) ESM-2 peer-reviewed; ESM-3 preprint
+Meta FAIR / EvolutionaryScale ESM-2 protein language model (Lin et al., 2023); ESM-3 multimodal (Hayes et al., 2025) ESM-2 and ESM-3 peer-reviewed

-AI-Native Drug Discovery Companies
+Drug Discovery Companies Using AI

 • Recursion Pharmaceuticals (Recursion mission): High-content imaging plus ML.
 2025 reported first AI-enabled clinical proof of concept; clinical candidates include REC-617 (CDK7) and REC-4881.
 Note: pipeline contraction also disclosed in May 2025.